VinAIResearch/LFM/readme.md

 To evaluate FID scores, please download pre-computed stats from [here](https://drive.google.com/drive/folders/1BXCqPUD36HSdrOHj2Gu_vFKA3M3hJspI?usp=share_link) and put it to `pytorch_fid`.

-Then run `bash run_test_ddp.sh` for unconditional generation and `bash run_test_cls_ddp.sh`.
-By default, multi-gpu sampling is supported for faster compute.
+Then run `bash run_test_ddp.sh` for unconditional generation and `bash run_test_cls_ddp.sh` for conditional generation.
+By default, multi-gpu sampling with 8 GPUs is supported for faster compute.

 <details>
 <summary>Computing stats for new dataset</summary>